alehuo/mapgo-backend/README.md

 ## Project

 The target of this project is to implement a web application that draws maps using various path finding algorithms.
-For example, Dijkstra's and A* algorithms will be used.
+For example, Dijkstra's, BFS and an own algorithm will be used.

 ## Links